 - Name of the charity and name of the donor.

 - Date of the contribution.

 - Amount of the contribution, but only if cash was received.

 - A statement regarding whether or not any goods or services were provided in exchange for the contribution.

 - If applicable, the value of the goods or services provided by the charity to the donor and a statement indicating the tax deduction may be limited.

 Donation Acknowledgement Letter

 A common form of a donation receipt is an acknowledgment letter that includes the IRS required fields, but also specifically thanks the donor and informs them of the impact of their gift.
-Best practices is a more personal acknowledgment letter, followed by a donation receipt that includes the required elements.
-You can see some sample donation acknowledgment letters in Aplos Academy, or check out this webinar for an in-depth look at how to thank your donors.
+Best practices recommend a more personal acknowledgment letter, followed by a receipt that includes the required elements.
+You can see some sample donation acknowledgment letters in Aplos Academy.